10 Good Reasons Why You Should Use Linux

 Free

 The best part?
 Linux is free!
-You can install the OS on as many platforms as you like with zero costs.
+You can install the OS on as many platforms as you like at zero cost.
 Installing Linux is zero risk, high reward—the best of both worlds.

 Looking to Learn Linux?

 Are you new to the DevOps industry and looking to improve your skills by learning Linux?
 Then look no further than KodeKloud.
-We provide a learning path for beginners to get started with Linux and eventually become a practitioner.
+We provide a learning path.